bigplans47/remake_website_angular/README.md

-A Project to make a Doctor Info API
+A Project to make a website using Angular

 Remake the Trip Advisor website using the Javascript Angular 5 framework.
 This site is meant to focus on showing the user local destinations in Budapest and can collect additional places in Budapest to add to its database of places to see.